Forming a US LLC from Canada: Complete Guide (2026)

 Quick take

-I have operated US entities as a cross-border founder for nearly two decades and have watched Canadian founders walk into this trap repeatedly.
-The formation process itself is straightforward.
-The tax consequences of choosing the wrong entity type are not.
-This guide walks through the full formation process, the CRA classification problem, and the structural alternatives that exist for Canadian residents.
+I've run US entities for nearly two decades and watched Canadian founders walk into this trap over and over.
+Formation is easy.
+The tax consequences of picking the wrong entity type are not.

 Quick overview: forming a US LLC from Canada